 From Osaka Castle, you’ll want to walk to Osakako Station where you’ll board the Chuo Line to Tanimachiyonchome Station.

 If you’re coming from Osaka Castle Station you’ll need to take the Osaka Loop Line to Bentencho Station.
 From here you can then change onto the Chuo Subway Line.

 How To Go From Osaka Castle To Dotonbori

 Whether you’re planning on going from Osaka Castle to Dotonbori or Dotonbori to Osaka Castle the route you’ll take is the same (only in reverse).

-Osaka Castle is located around 4.3km from Dotonbori.
+Osaka Castle is situated approximately 4.3km from Dotonbori.
 If you’re feeling up to it you could walk the route – even if you take the metro around 1.2km of the walk is necessary through the gardens to get to the top of the castle and should take you around an hour.

 From here you’ll take the Nagahoritsurumiryokuchi line to Shinsaibashi Station which is just north of Dotonbori (around 850m / 10-minute walk) the cost of a one-way ticket is 230 Yen.